jbufu/rpscala/README.md

 ------------------------------------------------------------------------
     GET /
     GET /login/<config_name>
+    GET /login/config_name1/config_name2/...

+Example: login with google (identifier_select) ID and request SREG:

+    GET /login/idgoog/sreg

-1) Reads extra request data from the property file located at `CONFIG_PATH/<config_name>.properties`
+1) Reads extra request data from the property file located at `CONFIG_PATH/<config_nameX>.properties` Multiple configurations can be appended together.
+See some sample extension properties in the `configs/` folder.

 2) Prompts the use to input or confirm the ID/URL, optionally edit data read from the config file

 3) On submit the OpenID authentication flow is initiated

-4) OpenID authentication response is collected at /return, and the response data is displayed
+4) OpenID authentication response is collected at `/return`, and the response data is displayed